 Oddly, it can be astonishingly difficult to diagnose oneself as an alcoholic or an addict.
+Being able to see the signs of addiction becomes nearly impossible when we are in the cycle ourselves.
 Our lives can be burnt to the ground, in smoldering flames all around us, and yet we still can’t see it.
 The spectacular levels of denial and delusion surrounding addiction or abuse contribute mightily to the inability to get well.
 How can you recover from addiction if you don’t think you have it?
 If you’re unsure if you’ve got a problem or not, here we offer some things to consider.

 Craving and Obsession

 Twelve-step literature identifies alcoholics or addicts as having a wide range of varying qualities but acknowledges that they share common characteristics: specifically—warped, obsessive thinking about alcohol or drugs (such as: “just one more” or “I’ll quit tomorrow” or “I just went two weeks without drinking, so I don’t have a problem”).
 In addition to the skewed perception, alcoholics and addicts discover that once they start drinking or using, they experience an overpowering physical craving for more, regardless of cost or consequence.
 These are just a few signs of addiction that many people dismiss.